flightaware/zookeepertcl/README.md

 Stat Structure
 ---
 When requesting status using **-stat**, the specified array will be filled with the following elements:
-* czxid - the zxid of the change that caused this znode to be created.
-* mzxid - the zxid of the change that last modified this znode.
+* aversion - the number of changes to the ACL of this znode.
 * ctime - the time in milliseconds from epoch when this znode was created.
-* mtime - the time in milliseconds from epoch when this znode was last modified.
-* version - the number of changes to the data of this znode.
 * cversion - the number of changes to the children of this znode.
+* czxid - the zookeeper transaction ID (zxid) of the change that caused this znode to be created.
-* aversion - the number of changes to the ACL of this znode.
+* dataLength - the length of the data field of this znode.
 * ephemeralOwner - the session id of the owner of this znode if the znode is an ephemeral znode.
 If it is not an ephemeral znode, it will be zero.
+* mtime - the time in milliseconds from epoch when this znode was last modified.
-* dataLength - the length of the data field of this znode.
+* mzxid - the zxid of the change that last modified this znode.
 * numChildren - the number of children of this znode.
+* pzxid - the zxid of the change that last modified children of this znode.
+* version - the number of changes to the data of this znode.

 zookeeper library functions
 ---